Setting Up An FTPS Server Behind A Firewall or NAT For PASV Mode Data Transfers

 Prefer to watch a video version of this blog post instead?

 This shouldn’t be a problem for direct connections.
-But once you have a firewall or NAT router in between, things can get pretty messy.
+But things can get pretty messy once you have a firewall or NAT router in between.

 So, let’s say we have an FTPS server sitting behind a firewall.
-Basically, the FTPS server is in an internal network and has an internal IP address assigned to it.
-The client, which is is outside the internal network, is connecting to the FTPS server via the firewall's external IP address.
-We’ll be using the term ‘firewall’ but this kind of situation applies to NAT routers, reverse proxies and other routing devices as well.So now, when the FTPS server responds to the PASV command, its response will specify the FTPS server’s internal IP address and the port number it will be listening on.
+The FTPS server is in an internal network with an internal IP address assigned to it.
+The client outside the internal network is connecting to the FTPS server via the firewall's external IP address.
+We’ll use the term ‘firewall,’ but this applies to NAT routers, reverse proxies, and other routing devices.So now, when the FTPS server responds to the PASV command, its response will specify the FTPS server’s internal IP address and the port number it will be listening on.

 In addition, if the port number specified in the response has not been opened on the firewall or routing device, that would also cause the connection to fail.

-Of course, modern firewalls, NAT routers, reverse proxies, and other routing devices, are smart enough to address this particular situation.
-Once they have identified the conversation taking place as that of FTP and are able to detect the PASV command, they simply assume that the client is going to be connecting back to the FTP server through another port and IP address.
+Of course, modern firewalls, NAT routers, reverse proxies, and other routing devices are smart enough to address this situation.
+Once they have identified the conversation as FTP and can detect the PASV command, they assume that the client will be connecting back to the FTP server through another port and IP address.

 The passive IP address should be the external IP address of your firewall, NAT, reverse proxy, or other routing device.
 On the other hand, the passive port range should be the range of ports you want the FTPS server to be listening on.
 For this to work, those range of ports should likewise be opened on your firewall.